-In August of 2018, the D.C.
+In August of 2018, Judge Ketanji Brown Jackson writing for the D.C.
 District Court issued an injunction to preclude Federal Agencies from implementing certain provisions of three executive orders addressing labor relations institutional issues and seeking to streamline employee removal processes.
 In September of the same year, the Justice Department appealed the D.C.
 Court’s decision.
-See FedSmith article: Judge Strikes Down Most of Trump’s Executive Orders Targeting Federal Employee Unions
+See: Judge Strikes Down Most of Trump’s Executive Orders Targeting Federal Employee Unions

 On July 16, the U.S. Circuit Court of Appeals for the District of Columbia Circuit reversed the lower court’s decision.